mtgjson/mtgjson-website/docs/data-models/card-deck/index.md

 # Card (Deck)

-The Card (Deck) Data Model describes the properties of a single card in a [Deck](/data-models/deck/) Data Model.
+The Card (Deck) Data Model describes the properties of a single card found in a [Deck](/data-models/deck/).

 - **Parent model:** [Deck](/data-models/deck/)
 - **Parent property:** `commander`, `mainBoard`, `sideBoard`